 Add to Cal

-Tickets will cost $25 (including all service charges).
-Stay tuned for the on-sale date.
+Tickets cost $25 (including all service charges).

 Septeto Nacional de Ignacio Piñeiro are paragon interpreters of son, Cuba's national music genre par excellence.
 Decades before the Buena Vista Social Club, the septet performed the compositions of its namesake, transforming them into international standards of the son tradition.